dfarrell07/wcbench/README.md

 RESULTS_FILE=$BASE_DIR/wcbench/"results.csv"
 ```

-You can now generate graphs and stats, as described in the [Usage Details: stats.py](#user-content-usage-details-statspy) section.
+You can now generate graphs and stats, as described in the [Usage Details:
+stats.py][12] section.

-To run long batches of tests, use `loop_wcbench.sh`, as described in [Usage Details: loop_wcbench.sh](#user-content-usage-details-loop_wcbenchsh).
+To run long batches of tests, use `loop_wcbench.sh`, as described in [Usage
+Details: loop_wcbench.sh][13].

 Once you're done, you can kill OpenDaylight like this: